vladimir-rurik/Bacchus/README.md

 In addition, the application should present dynamic menus that work like a filter to show/hide products by category.
 Each menu item is a category ( API name: `productCategory` ) and shows/hides products under this category.
 The menu should not contain categories that don’t have any products.If a category menu item is chosen the products beyond the category are hidden.
 On the menu filter, there should be a “reset” option which clears the chosen category and shows all active product offers.

-After an auction is finished, the winner’s name should not be shown, but their results with bidding histories should be saved
+After an auction is finished, the winner’s name should not be shown, but their saved results with bidding histories should be accessible.

 # Additional information

-After an auction is finished, the winner’s name should not be shown, but their saved results with bidding histories should be accessible.
+The resolved task is presented with the following execution requirements and a short explanation of how the application could be run.

-# Requirements
+# Execution requirements

 - Visual Studio 2017 to see and debug the code.
 - MS Server 2017 Express LocalDB to hold a database named Bacchus.